waiyanwh/uit-docker-workshop/README.md

 * **-q** flag (for ps) is to print only container IDs.

 ## Example 2: Environment variables and volumes

-Starting from this example, you'll need several additional files you can find on my [GitHub repo](https://github.com/waiyanwh/uit-docker-workshop).
-You can clone my repo or simply use the [following link](https://github.com/waiyanwh/uit-docker-workshop/archive/master.zip) to download the sample files.

 It's time to create and run more a meaningful container, like **Nginx**.